 - 2 TB oil

-- 1/4 cup sugar, white
+- ¼ cup sugar white

-- 1.5 tsp salt
+- 1.5 teaspoon salt

-- 3 1/2 cups flour
+- 3 ½ cups flour

 - 2 TB yeast

-Preheat your oven to 400 degrees, lightly grease a 9X13 pan and set aside.
+- Preheat your oven to 400 degrees, lightly grease a 9X13 pan and set aside.

 - In the bowl of your mixer, add your warm water, plant milk, sugar, and yeast.
 Let this sit for 5-10 minutes depending on the temperature in your kitchen.
 It should bubble when ready.

-3. With your dough hook attached add the remaining ingredients, let the dough hook knead it for 2-3 minutes until the dough is smooth and soft, it shouldn't be real sticky.
+- With your dough hook attached add the remaining ingredients, let the dough hook knead it for 2-3 minutes until the dough is smooth and soft, it shouldn't be real sticky.
 If it is sticky then add more flour 1 TB at a time until it's soft, but not sticky.